 Yes, America, bless its heart, had fallen head over heels for the automobile, and automakers like Chevrolet knew it.
-Mid-twentieth century automobile advertisements promised horsepower, styling, and the allure of the open road – one even promised to turn Europeans into red-blooded Americans.
+Mid-20th-century automobile advertisements promised horsepower, styling, and the allure of the open road.
+One even promised to turn Europeans into red-blooded Americans.

 Yet, like many love affairs, America's mid-century infatuation with the automobile was proving destructive.
-In 1965, the same year that Chevy released its new Corvair, 49,000 Americans would die in automobile crashes – nearly as many as the total number of American soldiers who would die in the entirety of the Vietnam War.
+In 1965, the same year that Chevrolet released its new Corvair, 49,000 Americans would die in automobile crashes: nearly as many as the total number of American soldiers who would die in the entirety of the Vietnam War.

 The book inspired action in Congress – and quite vociferous objections from automakers – leading to the passage of numerous enhanced safety regulations as well as the creation of a new regulatory agency to enforce them.
 By 1980 the number of deaths in automobile crashes had decreased considerably.
 Yet what is more interesting is that, despite near-constant complaints from automakers that regulations would hinder growth and stifle innovation, the new regulations actually helped force innovation and American automakers to produce cars that were not only good for passenger safety and the environment, but for profits as well.

 Following Donald Trump's recent (dare we say unrealistic) declaration that he hopes to "cut regulations by 75 per cent, maybe more" and the rolling back of regulations protecting streams, consumers, and retirees, the story of Nader, the American automobile, and passenger safety is worth revisiting.